 Here’s a ‘novel’ gift idea for the book lover in your life—a hand-made literary scarf!
-Both stylish and super soft, each is screen-printed with a passage from one of three beloved classics: “Pride and Prejudice,” “Romeo and Juliet” or “Alice in Wonderland.”
+Both stylish and super soft, our stylish scarf is screen-printed with a passage from the beloved classic, “Pride and Prejudice”.
 It arrives in an organza gift bag, perfect for storing.

 Since 2011, husband and wife team, Tori and Chris, have been bringing classic books to life through their innovative apparel and accessories company, Storiarts.
 Handmade in the USA, their original and innovative product are truly ‘classics’!